 Garden Rake – I use this for spring cleanup or spreading seeds!
 It’s only 8-inches broad so that it can fit into smaller corners.

 Some people love using gardening boots, but I’ve never been a fan.
-I think they make your feet hot, and it’s uncomfortable to bend down in them because they restrict your ankles.
+I think they make your feet hot, and bending down in them is uncomfortable because they restrict your ankles.
 I have old trusty sneakers I wear.

 Full-Shade, Partial-Sun, and Full-Sun

 There are so many flowers I wish I could have in my front yard.
-If my front had shade, I’d fill the garden in with all kinds of hydrangeas, but it’s full sun all day long.
+If my front had shade, I’d fill the garden with all kinds of hydrangeas, but it’s full sun all day.
 I stick to flowers that love the sun in the front and flowers that do better with the partial sun in the back.

 I go with hydrangeas, inpatients, camellias, gardenias, begonias, and hosta for my shade and partial sun.